Online M.A. (Biblical and Theological Studies)

 A Connected Community + Mentoring Option

 We are committed to making your online learning experience a memorable and relational one.
 Near the start of your program, you’ll build a new support network by taking a week of Threshold courses on our Portland Campus with fellow online students.
-During your trip, you’ll meet course instructors who will explain subject matter, give feedback on assignments, and offer advising throughout your training.
+During your trip, you’ll meet course professors who will instruct and advise you throughout your program.
 You’ll also meet student services staff and learn how to access the support resources we make available.
 This community will encourage and equip you during your training, which culminates in one last trip to campus to complete a final Capstone course and walk in a graduation ceremony.

 Throughout the program, you will have the opportunity to participate in personal and career mentoring which follows your own Personal Development Plan.
 This plan will drive the two meetings you have with your Program Mentor per semester via internet communication software.
 During these sessions, you’ll assess progress in the areas of course content, ministry competency, personal character, and interpersonal relationships.
 All of this is directed at seeing your training catalyze true spiritual transformation in your life and work.